-Our standard connector for SDI cables is the Canare crimp BNC (shown above) on all cables other than 4794R, which uses the Belden Brilliance BNC connector.
-But we also offer Canare DIN 1.0/2.3 plugs as an option on the Belden 1505A, 1855A and 1505F, White Sands right-angle DIN 1.0/2.3 plugs on the 1855A, and Amphenol female BNCs on the 1855A.
+Our standard connector for conventional (up to 6G) SDI cables is the Canare crimp BNC (see picture above); on the 12G versions we use Belden BNCs, which in some cases will be the one-piece compression type (shown below) and in other cases may be the three-piece crimp type.
+We also offer Canare DIN 1.0/2.3 plugs as an option on the Belden 1505A, 4505R, 1855A, 4855R, and 1505F, White Sands right-angle DIN 1.0/2.3 plugs on the 1855A and 4855R, and Amphenol female BNCs on the 1855A and 4855R.
 The Canare DIN plugs are our favorite DINs because they have a spring-loaded retracting collar which makes it particularly easy to be sure that they're solidly engaged in the jack, but also makes it easy to remove them -- simply pulling on the outer shell of the connector retracts the collar, releasing the hold on the jack.
 The White Sands DIN plugs, with their right-angle configuration, are useful in situations -- as on some camera bodies -- where having the cable emerge straight out from the jack is inconvenient.
 The female BNC, of course, is convenient if you're coupling a short adapter cable to a longer SDI cable, as in many small camera setups.

 We measure, cut and terminate each of these cables in our shop in Seattle, using Canare tooling and the best electronic cable strippers and pneumatic presses, so we know they're done right and tested before they go out.
 We also offer a simple and easy return policy.
 If for any reason you're not completely satisfied, just return the cable, undamaged, within 30 days and we'll refund your purchase price in full.